yairm210/Unciv/Uniques.md

 - Resource name
 - "Strategic resource", "Luxury resource", "Bonus resource", "Water resource"

+### One time effect

+"[amount] free [unitName] units appear", "Free [unitName] appears" - Self explanatory.
+If given to a building, the units will appear next to the city the building was constructed in.
+If the specified unit can construct cities, the unique will not activate for One-City Challenge players.

+"Free Great Person" - Same.
+Great Person DOES NOT count towards your Great Person generation.

+"Receive free [unitName] when you discover [techName]" - this is rather special, as it's activated not when you receive the unique, but rather when the specified tech is researched.

+"Free Technology"

+"Free Social Policy"

+"Empire enters golden age" - if already in a golden age, it is extended by the number of turns that a new golden age would have given.

 ### Other

 "+[amount]% Production when constructing [unitFilter] units", "+[amount]% Production when constructing [unitFilter] units [cityFilter]" - The city produces extra Production when a unit fitting the filter in under construction.